-The map to the right was prepared by Sarah Scott of the Unitarians to show how our area fits into the larger community of the Luce Creek Watershed.
-Our AFM property is right in the center of the watershed and the map shows the lot for sale behind us in dotted red lines (1906).
+The map to the right was prepared by Sarah Scott of the Unitarians back in 2009 or so to show how our area fits into the larger community of the Luce Creek Watershed.
+Our AFM property is right in the center of the watershed and the map showed the lot for sale behind us in dotted red lines (1906).
 Sarah points out the number of church properties in this 385 acre area as well as a number of parks and trails.
 There is an informal group that wants to see the trails and natural areas all protected and connected.

-Development: Not only is the 1906 Lawrence lot behind us for sale, but the entire 100 acres of woods across our western property line are also slated for development of 14 upscale estate sized homes possibly this year (2011).
+Development: This lot, (1906 Lawrence) has been purchased by an adjacent owner for the purpose of preserving it in its natural state.
+In addition, the entire 100 acres of woods across our western property line are also slated for development of 14 upscale estate sized homes possibly this year (2014).
 Though a visit to the developer's website suggests that this start date for this Margarets Glen development might be out of date.
 Although they are adjacent to our property line, they are restricted just like we are from any development in the lower wetlands.

-The Seller's Agent says the Lawrence lot was originally on the market in the 2005/6 time frame for nearly $1M but then was dropped to $330K about a year ago.
-Then about April, the owner facing family needs reduced the asking price to $145.
-As a previous attender at AFM, he does hold a hope that AFM might be able to purchase it.
-He has offered it to AFM for $140k.
-The Unitarians are unable to move on this property due to their recent purchase and cleanup of 1915 Lawrence.
+The Lawrence Lot was originally on the market in the 2005/6 time frame for nearly $1M but then was dropped to $330K in the 2010 time frame and then dropped to $145.
+The Unitarians were unable to move on this property due to their recent purchase and cleanup of 1915 Lawrence.

-Possible Luce Creek Youth Wilderness Area: The next Google view below shows how the purchase of this property by AFM contributes significantly to the area by linking youth trails throughout the Luce Creek watershed.
-We could call this the Lucky Find Wilderness Area as an acronym for LUce Creek Kids and Young Friends INterDenominational Wilderness Area!
+Possible Luce Creek Youth Wilderness Area: The next Google view below shows how the preservation of this property by a private owner still contributes significantly to preserving the wilderness feel of the area.

-Action Required: To finish up this trail system legitimately, several key actions shown in yellow need to take place such as making sure the Knights of Columbus allow a trail across their back lot to connect the Methodists and Presbyterians.
-The wildest dream approach would get trail easements on the 100 acre Margrets Glen property for border trails to connect the Synagogue and along the other side of Luce Creek so that the trail could reach the actual creek waterfront area for possible future activites.
+Action Required: To finish up a trail system legitimately, several key actions shown in yellow need to take place such as enlisting the Knights of Columbus to allow a trail across their back lot to connect the Baptists and Presbyterians.
+Hopefully something can be worked out with the 100 acre Margrets Glen property for border trails to connect the Synagogue and along the other side of Luce Creek so that the trail could reach the actual creek waterfront area for possible future activites.
 If we do nothing, this will never happen.
-If all area churches keep this plan in mind, then the way may open, as unity in purpose by 10 local religious groups can only help.
+If all area churches keep this plan in mind, then the way may open, as unity in purpose by almost ten local religious groups can only help.

 1906 LAWRENCE AVE LOT FOR SALE:

-Walking Tour: The remainder of this web page attempts to take you on a walking tour of 1906 Lawrence which is the lot for sale.
+Walking Tour: The remainder of this web page is obsolete as it documented a walking tour of 1906 Lawrence when it was for sale.
+At this point, we should stay out of it and protect the owners desire to preesrve this area in its natural state.
 The Google view to the right is oriented upside down to our normal AFM view to show the entrance to the property at the bottom from its perspective on Lawrence avenue.
 The tour walks straight back (up on this map) until you get to the clearing at the top of the ravine.
 Then it backs up a bit to take the path to the right and follows that to a tree canopied clearing on a point that overlooks the ravine towards the AFM meeting house.
 Additional detail is available.
 See the detailed map, and the survey-plat.

 Point: It is on this point, with a nice view of the ravine and the AFM meeting house that we think a small outdoor shelter (gazebo) could be built as a gathering place for a handful of friends, or youth, or meeting area when too many things are going on in the meeting house.
+The property line goes right through this part of the path, but we still think that a small non-permanent meeting platform could fit on our side of the line.
 We already have friends meeting outside at times when there are too many committees in work at the same time.
 This point is near the juncture of the AFM and Unitarian trails.
 Click for AFM/UU trail map.

-Loss of this land to a private owner or developer would cut off our youth trails that presently connect us both geographically and somewhat spiritually with the Unitarians.
-Further it would expose our meeting house view across the ravine to the backyard of a McMansion.
+Although our connection to the Unitarians must go through this 4-corner conjunction, we hope that the corner property owners will permit this access.
 Unlike our AFM property, the Lawrence lot is not in the critical area (except for the slopes of the ravine, and so substantial clearing of the lot for development is possible.

-The scene below shows the property as seen fromn Lawrence.
-This is the south western exposure and some friends have even suggested it would be a good location for a community peace garden along the road.
-To begin this walking tour we will move to just behind the for sale sign to begin the tour.
+The scene below shows the property as seen from Lawrence.
+This is the south western exposure and is a good place to begin this walking tour just behind the for sale sign to begin the tour.